Friday, December 24, 2010

 http://www.youtube.com/watch?v=_753sLQQ8q8

 While no longer growing, cable news still has influence over politics.
 At various points in the day, especially during prime time, Fox News has been pulling in more viewers than the other top cable networks combined.
 These numbers do reflect how specific audiences are choosing to get their information.
-So, where Bill O'Reilly draws approximately three million viewers a night, and MSNBC's Keith Olbermann around one million, the other cable channels: CNN, CNN Headline News, and CNBC draw below five hundred thousand viewers.
+So, where Bill O'Reilly draws approximately three million viewers a night, and MSNBC's Keith Olbermann draws around one million, the other cable channels, CNN, CNN Headline News, and CNBC, draw below five hundred thousand viewers.
 Conservative viewers, more so than progressives, are selecting cable television as their preferred source for political news.

 http://tvbythenumbers.com/2010/09/24/cable-news-ratings-for-thursday-september-23-2010/65104